farshi/farshi.github.io/source/_posts/2015-04-27-amazon-sns-notes.markdown

 comments: true
 categories: [Amazon SNS , AWS Architecture Certificate]
 ---
-Some Notes about Amazon SMS service , you will find it useful if you want to prepare for AWS architecture certificate.
+Some Notes about the Amazon SMS service.
+You will find it useful if you want to prepare for AWS architecture certificate exam.

 Amazon Simple Notification service  (SNS) :